 Method: initiate a new multimedia session for real time streaming with a remote contact and for a given service.
 The payloads exchanged in real time during the session may be from any type.

-MultimediaSession initiateStreamingSession(String serviceId, ContactId contact)
+MultimediaStreamingSession initiateStreamingSession(String serviceId, ContactId contact)

 Method: adds a new multimedia messaging session listener.